Tuscany Cycle Tour

 For more info Contact

 Trip leader for Pikes Peak Group since 1993.
 Leader of High Altitude Mountaineering Section (HAMS) trip to climb Via Ferrata in the Dolomites of Italy from July 22 to August 5, 2000.
 I also lead the Haute Route in Switzerland in August of 2014.
-I have extensive experience in bike touring within Colorado and internationally, including the Triple Bypass in Colorado in 2008, a 121 mile one day tour over three mountain passes, a self-guided trip of Tuscany in October 2007 (using the same company that I propose to use on this trip), a self-guided tour on Vancouver Island in 2009 and a self-guided tour of the Czech Republic, from Vienna to Prague, in 2011.
+I have extensive experience in bike touring within Colorado and internationally, including the Triple Bypass in Colorado in 2008, a 121 mile one day tour over three mountain passes, a self-guided trip of Tuscany in October 2007 (using the same company that I will use on this trip), a self-guided tour on Vancouver Island in 2009 and a self-guided tour of the Czech Republic, from Vienna to Prague, in 2011.

 This bike tour explores the lesser known, but no less beautiful areas of Tuscany to the west of the renowned Siena region.
 The tour includes seven days of cycling with the opportunity to cycle three more days.
 In the seven cycling days we will cycle 254 miles, averaging 36 miles a day with maximum days of 50 miles.
 We will have three optional days that can be used for rest, sightseeing, or cycling.